albacoretuna/how-to-annoy-a-web-developer/README.md

 * Use the oldest version of web browsers, operating systems, and don't let her upgrade your system.
 * Ask her to do all the things related to internet because "she knows better".
 Even for small tasks that you can definitely do yourself.

+## <a name="user">Section 11  -   If You Are Just a Web User</a>
+If you don't know a web developer closely, you still can annoy them!
+Isn't that amazing?
+Yes you can annoy actually many web developers without even knowing them by following this tip:
+* Don't update your browser.
+Use the oldest Internet Explorer that you can!

 ___
 References: